matomo-org/developer-documentation/docs/generated/2.11.0-b6/Classes.md

 - [`DataTable\Filter\ColumnCallbackAddColumnPercentage`](Piwik/DataTable/Filter/ColumnCallbackAddColumnPercentage.md) &mdash; Calculates a percentage value for each row of a DataTable and adds the result to each row.
 - [`DataTable\Filter\ColumnCallbackAddColumnQuotient`](Piwik/DataTable/Filter/ColumnCallbackAddColumnQuotient.md) &mdash; Calculates the quotient of two columns and adds the result as a new column for each row of a DataTable.
 - [`DataTable\Filter\ColumnCallbackAddMetadata`](Piwik/DataTable/Filter/ColumnCallbackAddMetadata.md) &mdash; Executes a callback for each row of a DataTable and adds the result as a new row metadata value.
+- [`DataTable\Filter\ColumnCallbackDeleteMetadata`](Piwik/DataTable/Filter/ColumnCallbackDeleteMetadata.md) &mdash; Executes a callback for each row of a DataTable and removes the defined metadata column from each row.
 - [`DataTable\Filter\ColumnCallbackDeleteRow`](Piwik/DataTable/Filter/ColumnCallbackDeleteRow.md) &mdash; Deletes all rows for which a callback returns true.
 - [`DataTable\Filter\ColumnCallbackReplace`](Piwik/DataTable/Filter/ColumnCallbackReplace.md) &mdash; Replaces one or more column values in each row of a DataTable with the results of a callback.
 - [`DataTable\Filter\ColumnDelete`](Piwik/DataTable/Filter/ColumnDelete.md) &mdash; Filter that will remove columns from a DataTable using either a blacklist, whitelist or both.